nkcs-iclab/linglong/README.md

 The following hardware is recommended for training:

-- NVIDIA Tesla V100 32GB GPUs (or any other GPUs with at least 24GB of memory)
+- NVIDIA Tesla V100 32GB GPUs (or any other GPUs with at least 24 GB of memory)

 The following hardware is recommended for inference:

-- NVIDIA Tesla T4 16GB GPUs (or any other GPUs with at least 8GB of memory)
+- NVIDIA Tesla T4 16GB GPUs (or any other GPUs with at least 4 GB of memory)

 The model can also run on CPUs, but the training and inference speed will be significantly slower.